Anne Carson: Teaching

 Carson began her Classics teaching career at the University of Calgary in 1979, before completing her Ph.D. at the University of Toronto.
 In 1980, she joined Princeton University, where she taught as instructor, and later assistant professor.
 She also taught at the 92nd Street Y in New York during her time there as a Rockefeller Scholar in Residence (1986–1987).
-Failing to make tenure, Carson left Princeton in 1987 to teach classical languages and literature at Emory University in Atlanta for a year, before moving to Montreal to join McGill University as Director of Graduate Studies in Classics.
+Having been denied tenure, Carson left Princeton in 1987 to teach classical languages and literature at Emory University in Atlanta for a year, before moving to Montreal to join McGill University as Director of Graduate Studies in Classics.

 In the late 1990s, Carson's teaching career hit a hurdle when McGill cancelled all graduate courses in ancient Greek, closed its Classics Department, and moved all remaining Classics courses to its History Department.
 While continuing to teach at McGill as associate professor, Carson dealt with this by spending half of each year as a guest lecturer at other institutions, including the University of Michigan (Norman Freehling Visiting Professorship, 1999–2000), the University of California, Berkeley (Spring 2000), and the California College of Arts and Crafts in Oakland (Spring 2001).
 She was appointed John MacNaughton Professor of Classics at McGill in 2000.

 Carson moved to Ann Arbor and the University of Michigan in 2003, where she served as Professor of Classical Studies, Comparative Literature, and English Language and Literature until 2009.
 In 2004, Carson was in contention for the Professor of Poetry Chair at the University of Oxford, placing second behind the eventual appointment Christopher Ricks, with around 30 nominations.
 She was cited as a potential contender for the four-year position again in 2009.

 Carson joined the New York University Creative Writing Program as Distinguished Poet-in-Residence and Visiting Professor in 2009.
 Together with her husband and collaborator Robert Currie, she teaches an annual class at NYU on the art of collaboration, called "Egocircus".
 Carson was an Andrew D. White Professor-at-Large at Cornell University from 2010 to 2016, and the Mohr Visiting Poet at Stanford University (Creative Writing Program) in 2013.
 She joined Bard College as Visiting Distinguished Writer-in-Residence in 2014, teaching classical studies and the written arts.
 Carson has described her more diverse role in the latter part of her career as "a visiting [whatever]", and her decades spent teaching ancient Greek as "a total joy".

+Honours

+Carson was elected a Royal Society of Literature International Writer in 2022.
+In May 2023, she was announced as Honorary President of the Classical Association, 2023–24.
+She was awarded the international Vigdís Prize, an award conferred for outstanding contributions to world languages and cultures.